linkedconnections/gtfsrt2lc/README.md

   Options:
-  -r --real-time <realTime>      URL/path to gtfs-rt feed -s --static <static>           URL/path to static gtfs feed -S --store <store>             Store type: LevelStore (uses your harddisk to avoid that you run out of RAM) or MemStore (default)
+  -r --real-time <realTime>      URL/path to gtfs-rt feed -s --static <static>           URL/path to static gtfs feed -u --uris-template <template>  Templates for Linked Connection URIs following the RFC 6570 specification -H --headers <headers>         Extra HTTP headers for requesting the gtfs files.
-  -g --grep                      Use grep to index only the trips present in the GTFS-RT.
-Useful for dealing small updates and big GTFS feeds in memory.
-  -H --headers <headers>         Extra HTTP headers for requesting the gtfs files.
 E.g., {\"api-Key\":\"someApiKey\"}
-  -u --uris-template <template>  Templates for Linked Connection URIs following the RFC 6570 specification -f --format <format>           Output serialization format.
+  -f --format <format>           Output serialization format.
 Choose from json, jsonld, turtle, ntriples and csv.
 (Default: json)
+  -S --store <store>             Store type: LevelStore (uses your harddisk to avoid that you run out of RAM) or MemStore (default)
+  -g --grep                      Use grep to index only the trips present in the GTFS-RT.
+Useful for dealing with big GTFS feeds in memory.
-  -h, --help                     output usage information
+  -d --deduce                    Create additional indexes to identify Trips on GTFS-RT feeds that do not provide a trip_id -h, --help                     output usage information

 ```

 Now, to run the tool with the example data, first download the [datasets](https://github.com/linkedconnections/gtfsrt2lc/tree/master/test/data), provide a URI template (see an example [here](https://github.com/linkedconnections/gtfsrt2lc/blob/master/uris_template_example.json)) and then execute the following command: